YannGuidon/miniMAC_tx/docs/info.md

 ![](Hammer18_w.png)

 Together they provide very strong scrambling, eliminate problems inherent with classical LFSRs, and detect errors very early.
-With an equivalent of 56 bits of state, the system is tailored for early retransmition.
-A external circuit is required to implement the higher-level protocol, buffering and retransmition logic.
+With an equivalent of 56 bits of state, the system is tailored for early retransmission to save bandwidth and reduce buffer sizes (hence cost and latency).

+An external circuit is required to implement the higher-level protocol, buffering and retransmission logic.

 ## How it works

 The Hammer stage works in one cycle while gPEAC requires two cycles.
 The overall latency is 3 cycles, a sequence that is internally started when data is initially input with Den=1.
 Due to pin constraints, the data are transmitted in two cycles.

+- For encoding, the input data goest through gPEAC then Hammer.

-For decoding, the next stage is Hammer scrambling then 2 stages of gPEAC descrambling, followed by 2 cycles of writing the results over 2 cycles.
+- For decoding, the scrambled data goes through Hammer then 2 cycles of gPEAC descrambling

+Data output takes 2 cycles as well.

-Two of the three stages are overlapped and pipelined to provide a throughput of 1 every other clock pulse.
+Two of the three stages can overlap, so it's all pipelined to provide a throughput of 1 every other clock pulse.
 The 2 cycles of operand feeding match the 2 cycles of gPEAC.
+Setting Den=1 during 2 consecutive cycles is an error.

 ## How to test